lambdamusic/Ontospy/docs/_build/html/_sources/quickstart_cmdline.txt

-Command Line Tools
+Command Line Usage
 ************************
-A few examples of how to use the command line utilities that come with OntoSPy.
+A few examples of how to use OntoSPy from the command line.

 Currently these are the utility scripts available:

-- ``ontospy``: load a graph and show schema information
-- ``ontospy-docs``: generates html documentation
-- ``ontospy-shell``: launch the interactive ontospy shell
+- ``ontospy``: launch the interactive ontospy shell
 - ``ontospy-manager``: manage your local ontospy installation
-- ``ontospy-sketch``: sketch a turtle model interactively
+- ``ontospy-sketch``: sketch a turtle model interactively (experimental)

 .. note::